joelparkerhenderson/ways-of-working/README.md

 We use a "pitch" document that we present to stakeholders about the project, progress, goals, etc.

 We use a "canvas" document that is our Business Model Canvas.

+## For hand signs, sign language, and video conferencing

+Sign language can be helpful for people who are hard of hearing, and also helpful for video conferencing, for large meetings, and for loud environments.

+Vote yes: thumb up.

+Vote no: thumb down.

+Vote maybe: thumb sideways.

+I understand: make the "OK" sign.

+I don't understand: raise your open hand to your chest, palm facing front, and move it side to side.

+Clarification ASAP: make the letter "C" sign.
+This means everyone pause as soon as possible, so the facilitator can do clarification.

+Ask to speak in turn: raise your open hand.
+This means everyone will let the person speak when it's their turn.

+Please be louder: raise your open hand to your ear, palm facing front, so the moderator and/or speaker notices.
+This can indicate "please turn on your microphone".

+Please be quieter: make the "shhh" sign with your pointer finger at your lips.
+This can indicate "please turn off your microphone".

+Please stop/freeze/wait: hold up your closed fist, fingers facing front.

+I'm typing in chat: show your hand and move your fingers as if you're typing on a keyboard.

+Time check: point at your wrist.
+This means please be aware that there's a time limit coming up.

+Time out: make the time out sign.
+This means conversation stops, and the facilitator takes over.

 ## For visual indicators